TemplierPaul/Dota_Simulator/README.md

-# Dota_Simulator
+# Dota 2 Simulator
-Deep Learning-based model to simulate a DOTA 2 game.
+Deep Learning-based simulator of DOTA 2 for ML training purposes.

 ## Training the model
 Create a simulator: